 Research

-My research lies at the intersection of neural and symbolic AI, integrating advances in deep learning and large language models (LLMs) with structured knowledge representations including knowledge graphs and ontologies.
-I develop AI systems that are not only powerful in prediction but also reliable, interpretable, and robustly generalizable by design, ensuring that they can be trusted in high-stakes domains such as biomedicine and healthcare.
+My research lies at the intersection of neural and symbolic AI, integrating deep learning and foundation models with symbolic knowledge and structures including knowledge graphs and ontologies.
+I develop hybrid AI systems that are not only powerful in prediction but also reliable, interpretable, and generalizable, ensuring that they can be trusted in high-stakes domains such as biomedicine and healthcare.

 To achieve this, I conduct fundamental research in the following areas: